CVanchieri/Portfolio/Tile3_AboutMe.md

 ---

-#### Favorite Quotes

-"You don't have to see the whole staircase, just take the first step." - Martin Luthar King Jr

-"The greatness of a man is not in how much wealth he acquires, but in his integrity and his ability to affect those around him positively." - Bob Marley

-"May your choices reflect your hopes, not your fears." - Nelson Mandela

----

 ### Please feel free to get in touch through the contact form below.
 I will do my best to respond as quickly as possbile, thank you. ###